ArthurFreiredeMorais/supermarket_MERN_stack/README.md

 # supermarket_MERN_stack
-Application a supermarket using the MERN stack
+Application of a supermarket using the MERN stack